bluesky/ophyd/doc/source/debugging.rst

     import logstash  # requires python-logstash package
     logstash_handler = logstash.TCPLogstashHandler(<host>, <port>, version=1)

-We can attach the handlers to the bluesky logger, to which all log records created by bluesky propagate:
+We can attach the handlers to the ophyd logger, to which all log records created by ophyd propagate:

 .. code-block:: python

-    logger = logging.getLogger('bluesky')
+    logger = logging.getLogger('ophyd')
     logger.addHandler(logstash_handler)
     logger.addHandler(file_filter)